hanupratap/NewsApp/README.md

 # NewsApp

-This is a news Application using MVVM and room database on android.
+This is a news Application using MVVM, room database and Retrofit on android.

-For News blogs, NEWS API is used.
+Used NEWS API for data : Search worldwide news with code